unibz-core/security-archimate/docs/Terminology.md

 In ArchiMate, a *Vulnerability* is represented as a Capability stereotyped with «Vulnerability».

-**Examples:** Software misconfigurations, tiredness (in workers), weak cryptography, single points of failture, and outdated materials.
+**Examples:** Software misconfigurations, inadequate safety procedures, weak cryptography, single points of failture, and outdated materials.